jarekbryk/careerslinks/README.md

 –	[Stephanie Hicks's advice on academic careers](https://github.com/stephaniehicks/classroomNotes/blob/master/academicJobNotes.md) with further links, centred on post-PhD careers

-–	If you don't know what you could be doing with your degree, Researcher Development team at the University of Sheffield runs a great [weekly column with profiles of non-traditional careers from life scientists](https://thinkaheadsheffield.wordpress.com/tag/sheffvista/).
-(I note here that "non-traditional career" name is misleding, as vast majority of life science students do not end up being lecturers; the academic career is _de facto_ an alternative career choice - see the Taylor _et al._ 2016 paper in eLife).
+–	If you don't know what you could be doing with your degree, Researcher Development team at the University of Sheffield runs a great [weekly column with profiles of non-traditional careers of life scientists](https://thinkaheadsheffield.wordpress.com/tag/sheffvista/).
+(I note here that "non-traditional career" name is misleding, as the vast majority of life science students do not end up being lecturers; the academic career is _de facto_ an alternative career choice - see the Taylor _et al._ 2016 paper in eLife).

 ### Funding